cdl-geneseo/geneseo-dictionary/N/NWB.md

 # NWB

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NWB

 Created by  Unknown User (ajm3), last modified by  Unknown User (mem32) on Nov 20, 2012

 1. (n) Colloquial spelling of &quot;noob&quot;, usually seen in texting and online gaming.
 Refers to someone inexperienced at something, usually in online gaming. &quot;Stop being such a NWB&quot; A. Moak 2010 (Obsolete, 2012)(McNiffe, N-R, 2012)